cosmoskaluga/De-novo-transcriptome-assembly-HW/HW.md

 https://docs.google.com/document/d/1aGLb3qV1N6Yxay0-QjzlTtZWk7JfUZYYd7drZeu7dtk/edit?usp=sharing
 ```

-Once you decided upon dataset to work with, you can find your paired-end fastq files, named `<your_number>.R1.fq.gz` and `<your_number>.R2.fq.gz` in `/home/d.smirnov/homework5/data/`.
-Please do not copy them to your home directory, in all steps below you should simply specify the correct path to these files.
+Once you decided upon dataset to work with, you can find your paired-end fastq files, named `<your_number>.R1.fq.gz` and `<your_number>.R2.fq.gz` in `/home/d.smirnov/homework5/data/`.❗Please do not copy them to your home directory, in all steps below you should simply specify the correct path to these files.

 ## Set up conda environment
 ▶ Activate `trinity` environment with all required tools pre-installed.